The 5-step recipe for writing a perfect design brief

 2. When to use a design brief

 It should be noted that design briefs are essential for almost all design-based projects.
-Design briefs are not only used for web design, but they have also been proven to be useful in an array of design fields.
+Design briefs are not only used for web design business, but they have also been proven to be useful in an array of design fields.
 Take for example the fields of architecture and engineering.

 2.1.
 Architecture design